crodier/software-blog/_posts/2023-09-22-message-formats.md

 it be the primary message format.
 Further, there is one project of Protobufs where one set of messages are defined.
-This makes it easy to add a field or change the domain model as your business evolved, a topic I cover in [Domain Model](2023-09-17-domain-model-importance.md) The combination of using Protobufs for everything along with Domain Model being enforced across all systems is one important factor in the overall success of Google.
+This makes it easy to add a field or change the domain model as your business evolves.

+I discuss this importance in [Domain Model](2023-09-17-domain-model-importance.md) The combination of using Protobufs for everything along with Domain Model being enforced across all systems is one important factor in the overall success of Google.

-To handle this problem well outside of Google we must read and appreciate these concerns.
+To handle this problem outside of Google we must read and appreciate these concerns.
 There are many subtleties which are difficult to grok at face value.
 The hope is this article has